vippsas/vipps-checkout/vipps-checkout-api.md

 Receipt information is a combination of a list of OrderLines and a BottomLine.
 An OrderLine is a description of each item present in the order.
 The BottomLine contains information regarding the order as a whole.
 It is possible to specify shipping costs in one or more OrderLines in the session initiation.
-If shipping is handled in Checkout, and not free, an orderline with the shipping cost will be automatically added, **even if** shipping costs are specified in the session initiation.
+If shipping is handled in Checkout and is not free, an order line with the shipping cost will be automatically added, **even if** shipping costs are specified in the session initiation.

-If set up properly in the "OrderSummary" property in the session initiation, the receipt will be created when payment is initiated (by sending it to Order Managent API), and will be visible in the customer's app when the payment is successfully completed.
+If set up properly in the "OrderSummary" property in the session initiation, the receipt will be created when payment is initiated (by sending it to Order Management API), and will be visible in the customer's app when the payment is successfully completed.
 Further details regarding receipts in [The Order Management API](https://vippsas.github.io/vipps-developer-docs/docs/APIs/order-management-api/vipps-order-management-api#receipts)

 #### Receipts and Assisted Content Monitoring